veaba/tensorflow-docs/docs/tf/device.md

     # ops created here have the device '/job:foo/device:gpu:1'
 ```
 #### Args:
-- device_name: The device name to use in the context.
+- `device_name`: The device name to use in the context.
 #### Returns:
 A context manager that specifies the default device to use for newly created ops.
 #### Raises:
-- RuntimeError: If a function is passed in.
+- `RuntimeError`: If a function is passed in.